What is Reverse Osmosis?

 Flux

-Flux is used to express the amount of water passing (permeates) through a reverse osmosis membrane during a given time expressed as gallons per square foot per day (GFD) or liters per square meter per hour (l/m2 /hr).
+Flux expresses the amount of water passing (permeating) through a reverse osmosis membrane during a given time, measured as gallons per square foot per day (GFD) or liters per square meter per hour (l/m²/hr).

 A higher flux means more water is permeating through the RO membrane.

-RO systems are designed to operate within a certain flux range to ensure the water flowing through the RO membrane is not too fast or slow.
+Designers establish RO systems to operate within a specific flux range to ensure that the water flowing through the RO membrane is neither too fast nor too slow.

 Flux Gfd = (Permeate flow gpm * 1,440) / (# of RO elements in system * square footage of each RO element)